GuyliannEngels/GuyliannEngels/README.md

 # GuyliannEngels

 I'm Guyliann from Belgium.
-I'm research and teaching assistant at Numerical Ecology of Aquatic systems laboratory, University of Mons (UMONS).
+I'm research and teaching assistant at Numerical Ecology Unit, University of Mons (UMONS).

 My languages of choice are R.